mmdolbow/MNGeospatialCommonsCounts/README.md

 - Count of organizations (publishers)
 - List of publishers with a count of their total resources
 - Decent Bootstrap table style
-- List and link of ecently created resources at the bottom
+- List and link of recently created resources at the bottom

 NEEDS:
 - Sorting of bootstrap table
+- More responsive style for larger screens